 It is the final step of the Software Testing Life Cycle which includes calling out a testing team member to evaluate or meet cycle completion criteria which are based on Quality, Cost, Time, Test coverage, Software, and Critical Business Objectives.
 A test closure report through the test lead is issued after finishing the exit criteria as well as finishing the testing stage.
 It supports a standard format like:

 - Test Summary Report

 - Comprehensiveness Assessment

 Stages of Test Closure

-The process of test closure is performed with the support of six critical steps like:
+The process of test closure is performed with the support of six critical steps:

-- Check planned Deliverable: The intended deliverables that will be provided to the stakeholder of that project are reviewed and examined by the team.
+- Check planned Deliverables: The intended deliverables that will be provided to the stakeholder of that project are reviewed and examined by the team.

 - Close Incident Reports: The team analyses that the expected deliverable is released and confirms that all the events are determined before the conclusion of the process.

 - Handover to Maintenance: After solving activities and closing the event report, the test wares are then handed over to the maintenance team.